Solved! This Is How Many Coats of Primer You Need for the Perfect Paint Job

 Generally, one to two coats of primer will suffice for painting interior walls, but how many you’ll need depends on the wall material, the paint color, and the type of primer used.
 Keep reading for the magic number of primer coats for all types of interior painting projects.

-…using a tinted primer.
 Primer imbued with the shade of your new paint is helpful when making dramatic changes, such as dark to light or vice versa, as it brings the wall color closer to that of the new hue.
-Pick up a can of tintable primer (e.g., Zinsser Deep Tint, available at Lowes) and ask the paint store or paint department associate to bring it up to 50 percent of the new shade.
+Pick up a can of tintable primer, such as Behr’s Multi-Surface Stain-Blocking Primer and Sealer, and ask the paint department associate to bring it up to 50 percent of the new shade.
 Thanks to the color adjustment you’ll get with a tinted primer, you can often achieve the desired shade with a single coat of paint!

 Use two coats of primer if:

-For drywall, apply two coats of drywall primer-sealer (e.g., Behr Premium Plus Drywall Primer and Sealer, available at The Home Depot) or high-build drywall primer-sealer (e.g., KILZ High-Build Drywall Primer Sealer, available on Amazon).
-Prime unfinished plaster walls with two coats of oil-based stain-blocking primer (e.g., Zinsser Cover Stain) to prevent the lime stains that affect plaster walls from bleeding into the paint.
+For drywall, apply two coats of a drywall primer-sealer (like Behr Premium Plus Drywall Primer and Sealer) or high-build drywall primer-sealer (one we like is Zinsser’s Peel Stop Triple Thick High Build Binding Primer).
+If your plaster walls are unfinished, prime them with two coats of an oil-based stain-blocking primer such as Zinsser Cover Stain to prevent the lime stains that affect plaster walls from bleeding into the paint.

-…using a self-priming paint.
 Two-in-one paint-and-primer products, also known as self-priming paints, contain a much higher percentage of solids than average paints, producing a thicker coat.
-Consumer Reports’ top five interior paint picks for 2017 were all self-priming paints, and the most budget-friendly pick, Behr Premium Plus Interior Paint and Primer ($28.97 per gallon at The Home Depot), scored an impressive 4.3 out of five stars from Home Depot reviewers.
+Behr’s Premium Plus Ultra Pure Interior Paint and Primer, which has a 4.5/5 rating from more than 56,000 Home Depot reviewers.
 Keep in mind that individual coats of self-priming paints work best when used over a similar or lighter color; self-priming paint is also best suited to smooth walls in good condition and can take longer to dry than typical paint.